exsquire/DO_pipe/README.md

 #### *Run Diagnostic Pipeline*

-1. Within *./inputs*, add the following files from your local directory:
+1. Within *./inputs*, upload the following files from your local directory:
 - prefix.rds in local *./inputs*
 - allelecodes.csv in local *./inputs/MUGA*
 - processed_finrep.txt in local *./inputs-processed*